programminghistorian/jekyll/reviewer-guidelines.md

 layout: blank
 ---

+# Reviewer Guidelines

-# Our Review Philosophy
+## Our Review Philosophy
-Reviewing for the _Programming Historian_ is a great way to learn new skills and contribute to the Digital Humanities community at the same time.
-We go out of our way to make sure our reviewers get ample credit for their work.
+Reviewing for the _Programming Historian_ is a great way to learn new technical skills (at any level) and engage with the digital humanities community at the same time. **We go out of our way to make sure our reviewers get ample credit and recognition for their work.** Because reviewers directly contribute to significantly improving lessons, you can take pride in how your work helps our many thousands of users.

 ## Collaborative, Not Judgmental
 Our peer review process is a bit different from what might be considered the "traditional" peer review process.
 We do not solicit reviews to judge whether a tutorial is "good enough" to be published.
-Rather, we consider our review process an integral component of a collaborative, productive, and sustainable effort for scholars to create useful technical resources for each other.
+Rather, we consider the review process an integral component of a collaborative, productive, and sustainable effort for scholars to create useful technical resources for each other.
 Once a tutorial slips into our editorial workflow, our goal is to do everything we can to make sure the tutorial becomes as useful as possible and published in a reasonable amount of time.

 ## Constructive Criticism for Colleagues
 To review a tutorial is not simply to assess its merits and flaws (though it is important to do these as well), or judge whether it's appropriate for _Programming Historian_, but to help improve the tutorial as an outside reader.
 We ask that reviewers comment on tutorials as they would on a paper or similar for a colleague--to provide fair and constructive criticism (and of course praise) that will improve the tutorial for a wide range of readers.
 We don't send anything out for review that isn't within a reasonable distance of publishable quality.
 A few extra perspectives and suggestions (beyond those of the editor) greatly improve lessons and make them of great (and unique) value to the community.